Starcraft 2 Commentary No. 110 (T)ballerscuba vs. (Z)masterpt – StarCraft eSports

 Starcraft Missions – Experiments

 Description : Since the 10-minute time limit is not to be scoffed at, you shouldn’t take too much time at the beginning and get the first drone in the right position right away.
 You should do the same with the incubator slime pool.
-For the later course you should also throw in a second Overlord, since you can then build for most of the mission.
+For the later course you should also throw in a second Overlord, since you can then for most of the mission.
 You may have to rebuild a third Overlord – depending on how many of your Zerglings survive.

 Starcraft Buildings – Nydus Worm

-The Nydus Network is a tier-two that is used to move units quickly around the map.
+The Nydus Network is a tier-two building that is used to move units quickly around the map.
 It requires a Lair to build and can create Nydus Worms.
 A Nydus Worm can be built anywhere one has vision, without need for Creep or a Drone.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►